Bávaro

-Bávaro is an area of Punta Cana, located in La Altagracia province, the easternmost province of the Dominican Republic.
+Bavaro is an area of Punta Cana, located in La Altagracia province, the easternmost province of the Dominican Republic.
 Bavaro was originally developed as a town for resort workers together with the resort area and tourist region of Punta Cana.
 As hotels started to rise along the east coast, north from Punta Cana, Bavaro itself became a center of services.

 Road network

 Bávaro starts at a crossroad Verón, after the town of Higüey and the small village of Otra Banda, and extends 15 km north until the crossroad for Macao Beach.
 Other beaches to the North include Uvero Alto beach, Roco Ki beach, La Vacama beach.
 Bavaro has 10 km of sea shore.

 At the center of Bávaro is the crossroad of Friusa.
 Beyond the crossroad Verón, on the right side is an important road to Cabeza de Toro, most eastern tip of the island of Hispaniola, and the Dominican Republic as well.
 The next crossroad, El Coco Loco, leads to the Friusa Centar and further points to the north.